Convolution of Picard-Fuchs equations

-Let $p_i,\ i=1,2$ be as in the Introduction.
-It can be the first entry of $f_i$.
-We calculate the Picard-Fuchs equation $L$ of $p_1p_2$ using \eqref{kronecker-1} and with respect to the $x$ variable.
-Now, we find a basis $\omega_i,\ i=1,2,\ldots, m,$ of the cohomology group $H^1(\P^1_x-S,L)$ and as in \S\ref{15july2013} we compute $\partial_y$ in this basis and obtain the system (\ref{finalsystem}).
-This process generalizes the classical convolution.
+The first term can be written in the basis $\omega$ using \eqref{03aug2019-2}.
+For the scond term we have to use pole order reduction as in the proof of Theorem \ref{11july2013}.
+The differential system

+is satisfied by $W=\int \omega$, where the integration takes place over a fixed closed path in the $x$-domain such that the entries of $\omega$ are one valued.
+Let $\sol_i,\ i=1,2$ be as in the Introduction.
+By convention $\sol_i$ is the first entry of $Y_i$, and hence, $\sol_1\sol_2$ is the first entry of $Y$ is \eqref{kronecker-1}.
+In order to compute the Picard-Fuchs equation of the integral \eqref{16july2013}, we have to write $f=\sol_1\sol_2$ as a $\tilde\k(y)$-linear combination of the entries of $\omega$.
+Then we compute the Picard-Fuchs equation of the same linear combination of the entries of $W$ using the system \eqref{finalsystem}.

+\begin{rem}\rm The output linear differential equation $L$ of our algorithm is not necessarily the differential equation of minimal order annihilating $W$.
+The fact that (\ref{15aug2012-D}) might not form a basis of the cohomology $H^1_\dR(\P^1-S, L)$ might result in this kind of phenomena.
+As far as the authors are aware, this defect is also present in almost all algorithms in the literature for computing Picard-Fuchs equations.
+One has to use other algorithms in order to decompose $L$ into irreducible factors and check the minimality. \end{rem}

+The above process generalizes the classical convolution.
 In a geometric context this is as follows.
 Let $X_i:=\tilde X_i\times \P^1_y\to \P^1_y,\ i=1,2$ be projections on the second coordinate, $X_1\to \P^1_x$ be a morphism which does not depend on the second coordinate and $X_2\to \P^1_x$ be of the form $y- M$, where $M: X_2\to \P^1_x$ does not depend on the second coordinate and by abuse of notation we have used $y$ as the projection map on the second coordinate.
-We can see easily that $p_1(x,y)=p_1(x)$ and $p_2(x,y)=p_2(y-x)$.
+We can see easily that $\sol_1(x,y)=\sol_1(x)$ and $\sol_2(x,y)=\sol_2(y-x)$.
 The integral (\ref{16july2013}) in this case is the classical convolution.
 The details of the classical convolution will be explained in the next section.